0 +

 Citizen and community empowerment for a people-led energy transition

-Among its numerous precepts, the Paris Agreement required signatories to affirm the importance of public awareness, engagement, and participation in the transition to a lower carbon future.
+Among its numerous precepts, the Paris Agreement required signatories to affirm the importance of public awareness, engagement and participation in the transition to a lower carbon future.
 It was, in effect, an acknowledgement that net zero can only be achieved with the consent of citizens.
 But while the social consensus on net zero has often seemed fragile, in many parts of the world it now seems to have fractured entirely.

 A combination of factors, some only tangentially related to climate, have seen net zero absorbed into the “culture war” that increasingly defines politics in the industrialised west.
 For sceptics, climate policies negatively affect the material conditions of life.
 Higher prices, slower growth and the curtailment of basic liberties are frequently cited as the real fruits of net zero legislation.
 Meanwhile, increasingly bold protest movements make the counter claim that, under the influence of vested interests, policymakers are not moving fast enough to avert climate catastrophe.